isabella232/dynamic-media-classic.en-1/help/preparing-image-set-assets-upload.md

 role: User
 exl-id: 63bc3b37-7d5f-4707-a743-ec4192c88f0b
 ---
-# Preparing Image Set assets for upload{#preparing-image-set-assets-for-upload}
+# Prepare Image Set assets for upload{#preparing-image-set-assets-for-upload}

 Before uploading the images you need for Image Sets to Adobe Dynamic Media Classic, make sure that the images are the right size and format.